Texas Assault Rates and Assault Maps

 Crime Grade's assault map shows the safest places in Texas in green.
 The most dangerous areas in Texas are in red, with moderately safe areas in yellow.
 Crime rates on the map are weighted by the type and severity of the crime.

-Is Texas Safe?
+Is Texas Safe from Assault?

 The C- grade means the rate of assault is slightly higher than the average US state.
 Texas is in the 35th percentile for safety, meaning 65% of states are safer and 35% of states are more dangerous.
 This analysis applies to Texas's proper boundaries only.
 See the table on nearby places below for nearby states.